Abell 2255

-Abell 2255 (often shortened to A2255) is a rich galaxy cluster containing some 300-500 galaxies located at a relatively nearby distance of redshift z=0.08.
+Abell 2255 (often shortened to A2255) is a rich galaxy cluster located at a relatively nearby distance of redshift z=0.0806 in the Constellation of Draco.
+It contains some 300-500 galaxies.
 It has a radius that spans 16.3 million light years.
+The cluster contains a dense environment with a chaotic intracluster medium (ICM) that contains shocks, turbulent filaments, intense magnetic fields and other phenomenon.

-X-ray observations of Abell 2255 indicate that it had recently gone through a merger event with another galaxy cluster around 0.15 billion years ago based on XMM-newton observatory observations of temperature asymmetries of its intracluster medium (ICM).
+X-ray observations of the temperature asymmetries of the clusters intracluster medium (ICM) from XMM-newton indicate that it had recently gone through a merger event with another galaxy cluster around 0.15 billion years ago.

 Contents

+Abell 2255 contains several notable galaxies such as the Beaver Galaxy, Double Galaxy, Embryo Galaxy, Goldfish Galaxy and the Original TRG.

+Intracluster medium

-The cluster of Abell 2255 is known to not be smooth but a messy and intricate system of large galactic filaments, radio galaxies, radio halos, relativistic particles, strong magnetic fields and etc.
+The cluster of Abell 2255 is known to not be smooth but is instead a messy and intricate system of large galactic filaments, radio galaxies, radio halos, turbulent intracluster mediums, relativistic particles, strong magnetic fields and etc.

 Filamentary structures

 It has been found that this cluster had elongated filamentary structures that stretch from 260,000-360,000 light years.
 For comparison, these filaments are over three times the width of the Milky Way.
 However the thickness of these filaments and less than a tenth of the width of the Milky Way galaxy.
 The turbulent motion within the galaxy cluster of Abell 2255 caused the formation of these filaments.
 Then they mixed with the dust and gas within the intracluster medium.